reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

 - So, Sebastian and I are, you know, starting to look at that, and slightly distracted by preparing this class at the moment.
 But after this class is done.
 - So, there's a whole thing, for anybody interested in creating some genuinely new, like highly publishable results, the entire area of sequence-to-sequence with pre-trained language models hasn't been touched yet.
 And I strongly believe it's going to be just as good as classifications.
 - And if you, you now, work on this, and you get to the point where you have something that's looking exciting and you want help publishing it, you know, I'm very happy to help co-author papers, you know, on stuff that's looking good.
 So, you know, feel free to reach out if and when you have some interesting results.
 - `34:15` So at this stage we don't have any of that.
 So, we're going to use, you know, very little fastai, actually.
 And very little in terms of, kind of, fastai ideas.
 So we, you know, all we've got is word vectors.
-Anyway,
+- Anyway, so let's at least use decent word vectors.
+So, word2Vec is very old, word vectors.
+There are better word vectors now and fast text is a pretty good source of word vectors.
+There's hundreds of languages available for them.
+You language is likely to be represented